 Wildflowers and Ferns of the Northern Hardwood Forest

 The wildflowers and ferns that flourish in the deeply-shaded forest floor of a mature northern hardwood forest are those that are very tolerant of shade.
 The only sun-loving wildflowers which bloom in a mature hardwood forest are found on the edges of wide trails or in places where a blowdown or other disturbance has created a gap in the tree canopy.

 spring ephemerals.
 These are perennial woodland plants that sprout from the ground in deciduous forests in early each spring, then quickly bloom and seed before the canopy trees overhead leaf out.
 Once the leaves of the deciduous trees above are fully-developed and the forest floor is deep in shade, the foliage of these plants wither away leaving just the roots, rhizomes, and bulbs underground.

 Spring ephemerals that bloom in the Adirondack Mountains include Trout Lily, Squirrel Corn, Carolina Spring Beauty, and Dwarf Ginseng.
-You can also find these many of these plants in Mixed Wood Forests, but almost always under deciduous trees.
+You can also find many of these plants in mixed wood forests, but almost always under deciduous trees.
 These little plants emerge, bloom, and die back very quickly, sometimes (depending on the weather) in a matter of a few days, so nature lovers seeking to find them need to carefully time their spring wildflower walks.